lwaltzer/site/_posts/2023-05-15-cuny-online.markdown

 date:   2023-05-15 19:00:00 -0400
 categories: [CUNY, ed tech, pedagogy]
 ---
-*these remarks were given on a panel discussion hosted by PSC-CUNY on May 15*
+*These remarks were given on a panel discussion hosted by PSC-CUNY on May 15*

 Like many of you, I'm concerned about CUNY Online, about the speed of its development, and about what it means for the identity of the university going forward.